Kyle Busch dominates in snagging Xfinity race win in Austin

 Busch then closed the door on the field with a bolt up the hill out of third-stage restart.
 He had a car-length lead heading in the first turn, denying Allmendinger’s best chance to make a race of it late.

 Justin Allgaier finished third.
-Xfinity series leader and defending champ Austin Cindric, who has three wins and seven top-five finishes this season, finished fifth.
+Xfinity series leader and defending champ Austin Cindric, who has three wins, finished fifth.

+“This is Xfinity,” Busch said.
+“This is a different ballgame than what tomorrow is going to bring.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports